-11 Reasons You Should Start Preparing for Christmas in the Summer
+10 Reasons You Should Start Preparing for Christmas in the Summer

 We firmly believe it’s never too early to decorate for Christmas—and while there’s something so magical about that day-after-Thanksgiving decorating spree, we think the best time to start planning Christmas is actually in the middle of summer.

 We often associate the holidays with stress because there are just so many things going on.
-The weeks before Christmas are filled with people to see, events to attend, and last-minute gifts to buy—in short, there is too much to do and not enough time to do it.
+The weeks before Christmas are filled with family to see, events to attend, and last-minute gifts to buy—in short, there is too much to do and not enough time to do it.
 During the summer months, write down all the annual events you know you’ll be attending, and make a list of everyone you’ll need to buy gifts for (don’t forget teachers and coworkers!) so there won’t be any surprises once December arrives.

 While the weather outside may not be frightful yet, you can still get a head start on DIY Christmas gifts and homemade holiday decor.
 These projects always take longer than you think they will, so don’t leave them until the last minute.
 Plus, when you’re not scrambling to get things done, you’ll have time to make more homemade gifts—and save some extra cash.

-Get a headstart on your Christmas countdown!
-We can tell you from experience that December 1 is not the ideal day to put together your Advent calendar—especially if you want to make a countdown that takes a bit of planning, like this DIY acts of kindness Advent calendar.
+Get a head start on your Christmas countdown!
+We can tell you from experience that December 1 is not the ideal day to put together your Advent calendar, especially if you want to make a countdown that takes a bit of planning, like this DIY acts of kindness Advent calendar.
 Carve out a little extra time over the summer to make your own Advent calendar so you’re not scrambling as the holiday approaches.